VlahoZrinski/blockassist/README.md

 </div>

-**BlockAssist** is an AI assistant that learns from its user’s actions in Minecraft.
-The assistant appears in-game with you, starting with only basic knowledge of the game’s commands.
-As you play, it learns how to assist you in building, learning directly from your actions.
-It shows an early demo of _assistance learning_ - a new paradigm for aligning agents to human preferences across domains.
+ **BlockAssist** is an AI bot that learns from you in Minecraft.
+It starts dumb but gets smarter as you play.

 Steps:
 1. Follow setup instructions below
-2. Play Minecraft episodes and complete the building goal in the shortest time possible.
-This will help train the best assistant models.
+2. Play Minecraft episodes.
+Complete building progress bar.
-3. Share your progress with the community by posting your gameplay videos, stats, and Hugging Face uploads on Discord and X. Track your participation on the leaderboard.
+3. Track your participation on the leaderboard.

-**You do not need a copy of Minecraft to play!
-BlockAssist includes a free version.**

 ## Hardware Requirements
-### Local systems
+### Local systems (Recommended, Best game experience)
 **Linux or Mac**: This guide is for **Linux** users, **Mac** users check [official guide](https://github.com/gensyn-ai/blockassist/tree/main) for Mac commands)

 **WSL**: NOT supported for now (Will update this for WSL users)

-**Install Ubuntu on Windows via VirtualBox**
+**Ubuntu on Windows via VirtualBox**
 * Download VirtualBox from Oracle website
 * Install VirtualBox on Windows
 * Enable virtualization in BIOS if needed